 Your dog is your best friend, your pet, and most times part of your family, so it is important that you understand his sleeping patterns and needs.

-However, you may not have notice that your doggy is sleeping so much and this is because, even though dogs sleep more than us they wake up more frequently.
+However, you may not have noticed that your doggy is sleeping so much and this is because even though dogs sleep more than us they wake up more frequently.
 In fact, dogs often just nap and we do not realise that they are actually adding precious minutes to their sleep count.

 Today’s modern indoor dogs may sleep a lot of time out of boredom if left alone.
 Stimulation in the form of toys or a companion will help keep him up and active.
 It is also important to take your dogs for walks and have set playtimes to keep them active.

 Now that you know how important sleep is for dogs, and how much time they spend sleeping you can look at where it is that they sleep.
 It is important that your dog has a warm and dry place to sleep away from drafts, be it inside or outside.
 Dogs will naturally want to sleep in their master’s bedroom because it smells like you – think about putting a basket or dog bed in your room where your dog can sleep comfortably.
 Dogs will also have a secondary sleeping place where family members spend a lot of time – this is why you may find your dog sleeping in front of the TV or under the kitchen table often.
 In places like this, you can put down a big dog cushion or blanket for your pup.
 On other occasions he/she may like to escape and sleep in a quiet place – remember that in the wild dogs sleep in dens – so they may like a sheltered place to hide away from time to time.
 Here, a kennel or dog bed in an out-of-the-way area is advised.